 Omaha is a large city located in the state of Nebraska.
 With a population of 443,885 people and 155 constituent neighborhoods, Omaha is the largest community in Nebraska.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Omaha is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Omaha isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Omaha are a mix of both white- and blue-collar jobs.
 Overall, Omaha is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Omaha who work in office and administrative support (15.18%), sales jobs (11.39%), and management occupations (8.58%).
+There are especially a lot of people living in Omaha who work in office and administrative support (14.84%), sales jobs (11.12%), and management occupations (8.92%).

 Also of interest is that Omaha has more people living here who work in computers and math than 95% of the places in the US.

-Omaha is a very ethnically-diverse city.
+Omaha is an extremely ethnically-diverse city.
 The people who call Omaha home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Omaha residents report their race to be White, followed by Black or African-American.
 Omaha also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.29% of the city’s residents.
+People of Hispanic or Latino origin account for 13.66% of the city’s residents.
 Important ancestries of people in Omaha include Irish, English, Italian, and Polish.

 The most common language spoken in Omaha is English.
 Other important languages spoken here include Spanish and Other Asian languages.